jinilover/apply-lens/README.md

 * A similar requirement on `_maxAmount` of `[CategoryFund]`.
 * A similar requirement on `FinalBill` if summation of `_contribute` of `[Contribution]` is greater than `_requiredFund`.

-### Issues:
+### Challenge:
-* The code of calculating the new values are the same.
+* The logic of calculating the new values are the same.
-* The new values need to be applied on the list of data structures.
+* The list of data structures must be updated by the new values afterwards.
 This is a typical usage of lens.

 ### Solution:
 Defines a sharing function that calculates the new values.